Coarse and fine geometry of the Thurston metric

 We show that the geodesic from $X$ to $Y$ is unique when $\Lambda(X,Y)$ is of type (b) or (c), and when it has type (a) the envelope has a simple, explicit description.
 More precisely, we have:

-\begin{theorem}[Structure of envelopes for the punctured torus] \mbox{} \begin{rmenumerate} \item For any $X,Y \in \T(\torus)$, the envelope $E(X,Y)$ is a compact set. \item $E(X,Y)$ varies continuously in the Hausdorff topology as a function of $X$ and $Y$. \item If $\Lambda(X,Y)$ is not a simple closed curve, then $E(X,Y)$ is a segment on a stretch path (which is therefore the unique geodesic from $X$ to $Y$). \item If $\Lambda(X,Y) = \alpha$ is a simple closed curve, then $E(X,Y)$ is a geodesic quadrilateral with $X$ and $Y$ as opposite vertices.
-Each edge of the quadrilateral is a stretch path along the completion of a recurrent geodesic lamination properly containing $\alpha$. \end{rmenumerate} \end{theorem}
+\begin{theorem}[Structure of envelopes for the punctured torus] \mbox{} \begin{rmenumerate} \item For any $X,Y \in \T(\torus)$, the envelope $E(X,Y)$ is a compact set. \item $E(X,Y)$ varies continuously in the Hausdorff topology as a function of $X$ and $Y$. \item If $\Lambda(X,Y)$ is not a simple closed curve, then $E(X,Y)$ is a segment on a stretch path (which is then the unique geodesic from $X$ to $Y$). \item If $\Lambda(X,Y) = \alpha$ is a simple closed curve, then $E(X,Y)$ is a geodesic quadrilateral with $X$ and $Y$ as opposite vertices.
+Each edge of the quadrilateral is a stretch path along a completion of a chain-recurrent geodesic lamination properly containing $\alpha$. \end{rmenumerate} \end{theorem}